 1 Kings 17:17-24 Elijah resurrected the son of Zarephath’s widow.
 Notice V-21, let this child’s soul(nephesh) come into him again and V-22 and the soul(nephesh) of the child came into him again, and he revived.
-By usage, nephesh in this context means “life”or life-giving element of man.
+By usage, nephesh in this context means “life”or life-giving element of man, the “spirit of man”.

 2 Kings 13:21 Dead man came back to life when he touched Elisha’s bones.